Arc Flash Safety: Identify, Label, and Protect

 - Proper use of protective equipment

-Arc flashes can happen in unusual ways and each incident can be dangerous.
-There are four arc flashes that can occur in any facility:
+Arc flash events vary in severity and behavior depending on working conditions.
+There are four types of arc flashes that can occur in any facility:

 - Open-air arc flash